Where to Find Skunks

 How to Identify a Skunk Problem

-It’s easy to identify a skunk in the area when you notice a small animal with black and white stripes and a bushy tail.
-Skunks like to move during the night and start moving more in the springtime as temperatures warm up and they search for food and focus on breeding.
-If you come in contact with a skunk, be sure to move as far away as possible from the scampering creature and watch for pre-spray warning signs as it stomps its feet.
-Skunks can spray between 10 to 15 feet and are fairly accurate.
-Skunk trapping specialists at Critter Control will provide expert advice for safely and successfully removing skunks through skunk trapping.
+Skunks are fairly easy to identify in the area, especially when you see a small creature with a bushy tail and a body striped black and white.
+You may see skunks at night in the springtime, as temperatures warm and they actively start searching for food and mates.
+If you come across a skunk, pay attention to the pre-spraying warning signs when they stomp their feet.
+It’s best to move as far away as possible from the scampering creatures because skunks can accurately spray between 10 to 15 feet.
+Skunk removal specialists at Critter Control can provide expert advice for skunk removal.

 Why Skunks are Important